home

 news

-For my statement on my 2007-2009 painting series, Daily Markings on the Face of the Earth, please see my essay in Cultural Politics.
+For my essay on my 2007-2009 painting series, Daily Markings on the Face of the Earth, please see my essay in Cultural Politics.

-I just started a new body of work, Shape of a New Continent, in which I use gravity to pull the paint across the canvas.
-Exploring this new direction, I looked up quotes on this elusive force of nature on the internet.
+I just started a new body of work, Shape of a New Continent, which will be discussed in the upcoming book Virilio Now: Current Perspectives in Virilio Studies (edited by John Armitage and Joy Garnett).
+I use gravity, in this series, to pull the paint across the canvas.
+Exploring this new direction, I researched commentary on this elusive force of nature.
 Here is what I found:

 That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one another, is to me so great an absurdity that, I believe, no man who has in philosophic matters a competent faculty of thinking could ever fall into it.